George Vass music director

 Described by BBC Radio 3 as ‘the saviour of contemporary classical music’, respected English conductor George Vass studied at the Royal Birmingham Conservatoire and the Royal Academy of Music, London and was appointed Music Director of St Albans Choral Society in 1994.
 Vass made his professional conducting debut at St John’s Smith Square in 1979 and, as Artistic Director of the Regent Sinfonia of London, Orchestra Nova and Nova Music Opera, has appeared at many of the UK’s major concert halls and festivals and has broadcast for BBC Radio 3 and Channel 4 television.

 Vass’ discography of over thirty recordings encompasses a wide variety of British music with groups including the Bournemouth Symphony, Royal Liverpool Philharmonic, Royal Scottish National and Ulster orchestras, the BBC National Orchestra of Wales and the Choir of Royal Holloway.
-He was appointed Artistic Director of the internationally renowned Presteigne Festival in 1992, and his legendary support for British contemporary composers and their music was rewarded in 2017 with a BASCA Gold Badge Award.
+He was appointed Artistic Director of the internationally renowned Presteigne Festival in 1992, having recently celebrated his 30th year in the role, and his legendary support for British contemporary composers and their music was rewarded in 2017 with a BASCA Gold Badge Award.

 Richard James Harvey accompanist